NatureGeorge/pdb-profiling-documentation/content/docs/4-Explanation/UniProt_Isoform.md

 freq      8385
 ```

-We can see that most of the PDB Chains are best-mapped to the canonical isoform while still have considerable amount of mappings are best-mapped to non-canonical isoforms.
+We can see that most of the PDB Chains are best-mapped to the canonical isoform while still have a not-to-be-ignored amount of mappings are best-mapped to non-canonical isoforms.

 ```python
 non_can_re_res = re_res[is_canonical.eq(False)]